-This section gets you up and running right away with your STXL camera.
+This section gets you up and running right away with your STX camera.
 First you'll install the Application Software and Drivers, then you'll have Windows Link the Drivers to the Camera and finally you'll connect to the Camera and take a few sample images.
 Please follow these instructions in order and do not attach your Camera to your Computer until instructed.
+Note: The STX Drivers require Windows Vista, Windows 7, Windows 8, Windows 10.